 Chairman and Governor, St. Louis Blues

-Tom Stillman, a lifelong hockey fan, became Chairman and Governor of the St. Louis Blues on May 9, 2012.
+Tom Stillman, a lifelong hockey fan, has been Chairman and Governor of the St. Louis Blues since May 2012.

 Stillman is also Chairman and CEO of Summit Distributing, a St. Louis-based beer distributor.
 He entered the beer business in 1994 with the acquisition of a local wholesaler.